lorenzowind/python-programming/Data Structures & Algorithms/Project Show Me the Data Structures/Explanations/explanation_5.md

-### To create the blockchain, I used a Linked List to join the blocks - considering the related information of each - and add with an O(1) complexity.
+### To create the blockchain, I used a Linked List to join the blocks - considering the related information of each - and add with a time complexity of O(1).
+The space complexity is O(n), the amount of block in the linked list.